 Integrate your systems

-Restaurants rely on various processes to operate.
+Restaurants and franchises rely on various processes to operate.
 Although there may be many moving parts in your business, they don’t have to remain separate.
 Identifying ways to integrate your systems (for example, payroll and benefits management) is a great first step toward improving operational efficiency and cash flow management.

 An integrated system can generate reports that help you predict your business needs and plan cash flow more effectively.
 Having a single integrated system also tends to be more accurate, since it keeps all your business records up to date and requires less effort to maintain.